Grubba27/dotenv_gleam/README.md

 import envoy // do not forget to add envoy to the project

 pub fn main() {
-  dotenv_gleam.config() // this should load .env file
+  let assert Ok(Nil) = dotenv_gleam.config() // this should load .env file or return an error if it does not exist

   let assert Ok(test) = envoy.get("TEST")
   let assert Ok(bar) = envoy.get("BAR")